 Molecular caracterization of breast and gynecologic cancers

-This group belongs to the UMR 981 - Molecular predictors and new targets in oncology
+This team belongs to the UMR 981 - Molecular predictors and new targets in oncology

 Precision medicine consists of determining the molecular ID of the tumor and identifying the defects so that targeted therapies directed against these defects can be given to patients.
 If these targeted therapies have shown their effectiveness in a certain number of patients there are unfortunately cases where this type of therapy is not possible.
 In other cases, patients will develop resistance to the therapies.
 The objectives of the team are to identify different types of biological markers (biomarkers) in gynecological and breast cancer, such as markers for predicting recurrence (prognostic markers), markers to predict response to treatment (predictive biomarkers) or predictive markers for adverse effects or patients likely to develop undesirable effects.